Shivam7-1/Demonstration/README.md

    }

 ****Encapsulation
-Principle: encapsulation in java is a process of Wrap[ping Code and data in a single unit.
+Principle: encapsulation in java is a process of Wrapping Code and data in a single unit.
 In encapsulation one class is hidden from another class

 Advantages: It can provide the programmer to hide the inner classes and the user to give access only